rozek/aframe-within-svelte/README.md

 npm install --save aframe
 ```

-Within a Svelte file, you _could_ then prinicpally just import A-Frame like so:
+Within a Svelte file, you then just import A-Frame like so:

 ```html
 <script context="module">